Episode 177 22 Dec, 2021

-Episode 177 | Cost Of Employee Turnover with Julianne and Poonam from Level Up Leaders
+[Expert Extra] | Cost Of Employee Turnover with Julianne and Poonam from Level Up Leaders

-WITH Poonam and Julianne from Level Up Leaders
+- With Poonam and Julianne from Level Up Leaders

 Hey Group Practice listeners!
 In this episode, you’re getting a clip from this month’s expert training in the Exchange Membership where Poonam and Julianne from Level Up Leaders walk us through the cost of employee turnover.